shunsuke227ono/algorithms/README.md

 Solutions for problems from programing competitions.
-Each source code includes a question as well.
+Each source code includes its question as well.

 ## Data Structures